MicrosoftDocs/cpp-docs/docs/standard-library/boyer-moore-searcher-class.md

 ## <a name="operator-call"></a> operator()

-The call operator of the function operator.
+The call operator of the function object.
 Searches within the argument sequence `[first, last)` for the sequence specified to the constructor.

 ```cpp
 template <class ForwardIterator2>